This page is designed to answer the following questions:

 Health & Safety at Work Act (HASAW) 1974

-The HASAWA sets out an employer’s duty to ensure that the workplace is safe (as far as is practicably reasonable) and an employees responsibilities to themselves and others with regards health, safety and wellbeing.
+The HASAWA sets out an employer’s duty to ensure that the workplace is safe (as far as is practicably reasonable) and employees’ responsibilities to themselves and others with regard to health, safety and well-being.

 This is detailed further in several additional regulations (COSHH, RIDDOR etc.), the most important of which are discussed here.